rslabbert/PyLisp/README.md

 # PyLisp

 ## TODO
-* Change the environment to a [ChainMap](https://docs.python.org/3/library/collections.html#collections.ChainMap), removing the need for fancy environment manipulation
+* Make Env not be a subclass, instead use ChainMap directly.
+Migrate all specific env methods to a module

 ## Dependencies
 * Python 3